nicolaswehmeyer/rekordbox-dropbox-library-sync/README.md

 `/usr/bin/env python3 -c "$(curl -fsSL https://raw.githubusercontent.com/nicolaswehmeyer/rekordbox-dropbox-library-sync/main/main.py)"`

 After the script was triggered, you will be guided through the setup process.
+Simply follow the wizard and answer the questions according to your needs.

+**Important notes:**
+- Once you've migrated your library to the Dropbox cloud, you can start Rekordbox and keep working as usual.
+Changing playlists inside of Rekordbox, tagging files etc. may lead to files being updated in the background.
+Be sure to have Dropbox enabled, so that all your latest changes will be replicated to your cloud
+- Never open Rekordbox on two computers at the same time when using the cloud library.
+This could lead to race conditions and a corrupt database.
+Always make sure that all your latest changes were synced to your Dropbox, by closing Rekordbox and monitoring your Dropbox client to ensure all changes were synced.

 ## How does it work?
 RDLS has several built-in checks to prevent your Rekordbox DJ Library from being removed or corrupted.
 It also creates backup folders of your current Rekordbox DJ Library, so you can always get to a state prior to RDLS.